 What do I need to know before hiring customer service providers?

-How do they maintain quality control?
-Interview call center companies about how their agents deal with angry customers and keep them happy.
-Additionally, you should be able to maintain visibility into their customer service with frequent reports and call recordings you can listen to.
+- How does the outsourced customer service provider maintain quality control?
+Ask call center companies how their agents deal with angry customers and keep them happy.
+Additionally, you should be able to maintain visibility into their customer service with frequent reports and call recordings you can monitor.
 Ask companies what reports they provide and whether they offer actual recorded calls that you can listen to.

-- Whom do they hire and how are they trained?
+- How does the outsourced customer service provider hire and train reps?
 Some businesses require specialists to handle customer service inquiries.
-Ask about their hiring process and what their training program is like.
-How do they keep up with the company and technology as it evolves?
+Ask about any potential provider’s hiring process and training program.
+How does it keep up with technology as it evolves?